Virginia High holds off Central rally for semifinal win - NewsBreak

 State asking residents and small business owners to provide input on accuracy of federal broadband map

-ELIZABETHTON — Some problems are so big and complex that it is good to go beyond the experts and obtain as much input as possible from the people most affected.
-That is why decision makers in Nashville want to get local input in showing local internet availability.
-But the...
+ELIZABETHTON — Some problems are so big and complex that it is good to go beyond the experts and obtain as much input as possible from the people most affected by the problem.
+That is why the decision makers in Nashville want to get local input in showing local internet availability.
+But the state wants that input as fast as it can get it.
+A deadline of Jan.
+13 has been set for internet users to get their input to the state.

 Comments / 0